typex1/Lambda-Concurrency/README.md

 The SAM template deploys a Lambda function, an SQS queue and the IAM permissions required to run the application.
 SQS invokes the Lambda function when new messages are available.

-The deployment foundation is take from here: [serverlessland.com/patterns/sql-lambda](https://serverlessland.com/patterns/sqs-lambda)
+The deployment foundation is taken from here: [serverlessland.com/patterns/sql-lambda](https://serverlessland.com/patterns/sqs-lambda)

 Important: this application uses various AWS services and there are costs associated with these services after the Free Tier usage - please see the [AWS Pricing page](https://aws.amazon.com/pricing/) for details.
 You are responsible for any AWS costs incurred.
 No warranty is implied in this example.